-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Bus Accident.
+Posted By Eugene Bruno & Associates Posted in: Bus Accident.

 Even those of us who fly only occasionally are familiar with the safety instructions given by flight attendants before take off.
 Why don’t we get similar safety instructions in motorcoaches, like Greyhound or buses that take us on school or charter trips?
 Why aren’t buses required to have safety lighting that would enable you to find the exit in case of an emergency?
 Whey are there no seat belts in buses?
 Are buses outfitted with emergency exits and, if so, where are they and how do you operate them?